 Enemy forces have performed air landing and one company, Company South (CS), is observed in region south (Rs), see Fig. 2.
 CS is observed when advancing in northerly direction.
 At approximately the same time in Region north (Rn) two heavily armed tank companies, Company north1 and north2 (CN1 and CN2), are observed.
-It has been observed that they are not moving, probably because of fuel problems.
+It has been observed that they are not moving, according to some reports due to fuel problems.
 CS is advancing towards the town in Region center (Rc) where one of our tank platoons (OF1) is located.
-The other own force (OF2) unit is located close in Rc west of the town.
-The scenario evolves through time and CS is close to the town when the bridge between OF1 and CS collapses.
-CS withdraws and now heads in direction to OF2, presumably to take remaining bridge between Rc and Rs.
+The other own force (OF2) unit is located in Rc west of the town.
+The scenario evolves through time and CS is close to the town when the OF1 destroys the bridge that separates them.
+CS withdraws and now heads in the direction of OF2, presumably to the take remaining bridge between Rc and Rs.